Sources of Heavy Metals in Drinking Water

 Neurological Effects

-Heavy metals, such as lead and mercury, can have serious neurological effects, including damage to the brain and nervous system.
-Children, in particular, are vulnerable to the effects of lead exposure, which can cause developmental delays and learning disabilities.
+Heavy metals like lead and mercury can have profound neurological effects including brain and nervous system damage.
+Children, especially, are prone to lead poisoning, which leads to delays and learning disabilities.

 Cardiovascular Effects

-Exposure to heavy metals, such as lead and cadmium, can also have cardiovascular effects, including increased risk of heart disease and stroke.
+Heavy metals like lead and cadmium also have cardiovascular effects like increased risk of heart disease and stroke.

 Reproductive Effects